Giglio256/SillyTavern-Tracker-Enhanced-Regex/README.md

 ## 📚 **Migration from Original**

 - I recommend using only the original or my enhanced version - choose one.
-- If you keep both, you will probably see two tracker infos.
-They should not conflict because of unique IDs and labels.

 ## 🛠️ **Troubleshooting**